mjonuschat/klipper-plugins/temperature_smoothing/README.md

 # Smoothing temperature sensors for Klipper

-These plugins implement two different flavors of a smoothing temperatur sensor for Klipper.
+These plugins implement two different flavors of a smoothing temperature sensor for Klipper.

-The [sgolay](./sgolay/) implementation in using a Savitzky Golay filter to implement the smoothing, the [whittaker-eilers](./whittaker-eilers/) version is using a Whittaker-Eilers Smoother
+The [sgolay](./sgolay/) implementation uses a Savitzky Golay filter to implement the smoothing, while the [whittaker-eilers](./whittaker-eilers/) version is using a Whittaker-Eilers Smoother.

-## Which one should I pck
+## Which one should I pick?

-The Whittaker-Eilers Smoother (WES) and Savitzky-Golay (SG) filter are both used for smoothing noisy data, but they have different approaches and benefits:
+The Whittaker-Eilers Smoother (WES) and Savitzky-Golay (SG) filters are both used for smoothing noisy data, but they have different approaches and benefits:

 Benefits of Whittaker-Eilers Smoother over Savitzky-Golay filter: